 Affiliate Members: Affiliate members include: 1) professionals with strong interest in program, staff and organizational development, employed by institutions of higher education or USDA, but are not employed within the Cooperative Extension System or 2) individuals who are former NAEPSDP Active members but do not currently qualify for Active, Life, or Student membership.

+A member in good standing is defined as an individual who has paid their appropriate membership fee no later than June 30 of the current year.
+Memberships are for the calendar year, January 1 to December 31.

-Active and Life Members in good standing (current membership fees paid no later than January 31 of the membership year) of the Association shall be eligible to vote or hold elected or appointed positions in the Association and are hereinafter referred to as ‘eligible members.’
+Active and Life Members in good standing shall be eligible to vote or hold elected or appointed positions in the Association and are hereinafter referred to as ‘eligible members.’

-Individuals who are elected or appointed to positions must be in good standing or submit a signed letter to the secretary indicating that their institution will pay their membership dues at the time of the annual conference payment.
-If they don’t attend the annual conference, then the membership dues will be paid by the first day of the annual conference.
+Student Members in good standing are allowed to vote, may not hold appointed positions, and are not eligible for elected positions.

 Affiliate Members in good standing are allowed to vote and hold appointed positions but are not eligible for elected positions.

 Membership in the Association shall be available without regard to race, color, creed, religion, gender, age, national origin, sexual orientation, disability, familial status, public assistance status, veteran status or any other legally protected status.

 Section 2.
 State Affiliations